dsjoholm/dsjoholm.github.io/resume.md

 Bellevue, WA, USA (June 2025 - August 2025)

 In this role, my first one at a private consulting company, I worked in CDM Smith's innovative road user charging team and participated in multiple projects.
 To aid a redesign of Chicago's I-290 Corridor, I wrote policy and funding recommendations for Illinois’ Blue Ribbon Commission on Transportation Infrastructure Funding and Policy.
-I helped implement and analyze data in support of new tolling technology in Washington State, and performed subsidy analyses for road user charge studies in Washington and Nevada.
+I helped implement and analyze data in support of new tolling technology in Washington State, and performed subsidy analyses for road user charge studies in Washington and Nevada.{% sidenote 'sn-id-3' 'Advanced GIS for Planners; Planning for Sustainable Communities; and Transportation Planning'%}